wbnns/learnhowtocode/deep-dives/databases/databases-and-sql.md

 See [w3 schools](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_groupby) and play around with the SQL in the window \(try deleting the `GROUP BY` line\) for an interactive visual.

 The last nifty trick is if you want to only display a subset of your data.
 In a normal situation, you'd use a `WHERE` clause to narrow it down.
 But if you've used an aggregate function like `COUNT` \(say to get the count of posts written for each user in the example above\), `WHERE` won't work anymore.
 So to conditionally retrieve records based on aggregate functions, you use the `HAVING` function, which is essentially the `WHERE` for aggregates.
-So say I only want to display users who have written more than 10 posts:
+So say we only want to display users who have written more than 10 posts:

 ```sql
   SELECT users.id, users.name, COUNT(posts.*) AS posts_written